mohamedkamal20/Vega/README.md

 # Vega
-Vega car project to try API with angular 2
+Vega car project to try Web API with angular 2